danishkhan/travis-demo/README.md

 [npm](https://www.npmjs.com/) setup to run local tests.
 You'll also want to [clone the project](https://help.github.com/articles/cloning-a-repository/).

-You can start the app with:
+You can start the app with:hello
 ```sh-session
 $ node -e 'app = require("./lib/app"); app.start()'
 ```